NicolasKw/NicolasKw/README.md

 Besides, my desire for entrepreneurship and commitment to make a positive impact on people's lives led me to co-create [SOMOS Sin Lactosa](https://instagram.com/somossinlactosa.ar) in 2020, currently the largest digital community in Argentina for lactose intolerant people.

 ## My most recent project
-As a final project, I was selected by the coding bootcamp academy ([Henry](https://www.soyhenry.com/)) to participate in a four-week internship at [Thaskify](https://thaskify.com/), a digital startup that offers an all-in-one application for project management.
+As a final project, I was selected by the coding bootcamp academy ([Henry](https://www.soyhenry.com/)) to participate in a four-week internship at [Thaskify](https://thaskify.com/), a digital startup offering an all-in-one application for project management.
 During this internship, I collaborated within a four-person team, contributing to both front-end and back-end tasks.

 Among the various features and improvements developed, I completed the following:
 - Designed and build a dashboard displaying personal and team performance.
 The dashboard included metrics and graphs representing complete and incomplete tasks, estimated time for tasks completion, time worked, delayed and potentially delayed tasks, along with alert messages.